ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-03-10-5-things-make-code-review-easier.md

 #### 1. Format code correctly

 Code quality is not all about formatting, but formatting is still important.
-Bad code formatting makes code learning and management difficult to other team members, so that’s the first thing to fix.
+Bad code formatting makes code learning and management difficult to other team members, so that's the first thing to fix.
 This issue occurs very often if your team includes one or more junior developers.
 To deal with bad code formatting, you can encourage your team to use IDE which has auto-formatting feature, use linters or develop automatic tests.

 #### 2. Follow naming conventions

 Any project must have its naming conventions.
-Naming conventions make code review easier and that’s very important.
+Naming conventions make code review easier and that's very important.
 The less time you spend on code review, the more time you spend on more important activities.

 #### 3. Develop code

 If you are a team leader, your main role on a project is to design architecture and review code.
-But you won’t be able to do it efficiently if you don’t develop code by yourself.
+But you won't be able to do it efficiently if you don't develop code by yourself.
 Devote at least 40% of your project time on code development.
-If you don’t develop code, you will very quickly lose track of what is going on.
-There’s a class of mistakes which is very difficult to recognize during pure code review – you can do it only if the problem bubbles up when you develop code by yourself.
+If you don't develop code, you will very quickly lose track of what is going on.
+There's a class of mistakes which is very difficult to recognize during pure code review – you can do it only if the problem bubbles up when you develop code by yourself.
 Also, code development aids you to generate ideas for refactoring or architecture improvement.

 #### 4. Hunt on memory/performance leaks

-If a developer hasn’t noticed a memory or performance leak, tester won’t be able to just catch it.
+If a developer hasn't noticed a memory or performance leak, tester won't be able to just catch it.
 But if the problem bubbles up in a highly loaded production environment, it will be difficult to debug.
 You should look for inefficient algorithms and uncleared object references during code review to fix the issue in advance.

 #### 5. Comment on unclear code

 If you discuss a suspicious portion of code with its author and it turns out to be correct, it usually means that this code lacks comments.
 Comment on this code and explain why this code should be written this exact way and can not be simplified.
-Later, when any team member is working with this code, they’ll instantly understand why it looks so weird.
+Later, when any team member is working with this code, they'll instantly understand why it looks so weird.
 An example:

 ```
 # Originally, image transformation scaling determines